0RaMsY0/MusBleep/README.md

 # Getting started

-MusBleep is a self-hosted project that makes it easy to censor explicit content in music tracks.
-Our application is designed for everyone who wants to enjoy there favorite music without being exposed to explicit content.
+MusBleep is a self-hosted application that makes it easy to censor explicit content in music tracks.
+Our application is designed for everyone who wants to enjoy their favorite music without being exposed to explicit content.
+The application relies on [Whisper](https://github.com/linto-ai/whisper-timestamped) to analyze the audio, and [FastAPI](https://github.com/tiangolo/fastapi) to provide a RESTful API for communication between the front-end and back-end.
+MusBleep also offers different types of Whisper models for users to choose from depending on their computational resources.

 To get started with MusBleep, you'll need to install it on your own server or local machine.
 Our application relies on [Pynecone](https://github.com/pynecone-io/pynecone), [Whisper](https://github.com/linto-ai/whisper-timestamped), and [FastAPI](https://github.com/tiangolo/fastapi), so make sure you have those installed before you begin.